KawinganConsultancy/ZodiacToken/README.md

 - 2% is redistributed among all $ZTOKEN holders
 - 2% is burned to further reduce supply

-Note that betting does not have any fees; only transfers.
+Note that betting does not have any $ZTOKEN fees; only transfers.

 ### Frequently Asked Questions